DAY 1 - WEDNESDAY 25 FEBRUARY 2026

 | 8.00am | Registration opens | |

-| 09.00am | Day 2 Welcome MC opening remarks and reflections from Day 1 Energiser session | Toni Street and David Downs |
+| 09.00am | Day 2 Welcome MC opening remarks and reflections from Day 1.
+Energiser session | Toni Street and David Downs |

 | 9.35am | Session 1: Powering Change: Unlocking a Low-Emissions & Resilient Future Hear about Zespri’s updated climate change transition plan and join a panel discussion on the complex challenge of reducing shipping emissions, featuring insights from across the supply chain and market on how partnership can drive meaningful change.
-Panel discussion facilitated by Carolyn Mortland, Executive Officer Sustainability – Zespri Panelists: Bo Wegner, Chief Executive Officer, APAC – CMA CGM Dr Paul Bennett, Co-Founder, Biowave Blair Culph, Global Supply Chain Development Manager, Zespri | Carolyn Mortland -Executive Officer Sustainability, Zespri |
+Panel discussion facilitated by Carolyn Mortland, Executive Officer Sustainability – Zespri Panellists: Shane Walden, Managing Director, ANL and CMA CGM (Oceania) Dr Paul Bennett, Co-Founder & CTO, Biowave Blair Culph, Global Supply Chain Development Manager, Zespri Matteo Colombini, Co-CEO, Orsero | Carolyn Mortland -Executive Officer Sustainability, Zespri |

 | 10.45am | Morning Tea Exhibition & catering area | |